line/ts-remove-unused/README.md

 const a2 = 'a2';
 ```

+When `f()` is not used within the project,

+- Knip will only remove the `export` keyword
+- tsr will remove the whole declaration of `f()` and will also remove `a2`

 #### Zero Configuration

 Knip expects users to provide a config file.
 While this adds the flexibility, it's difficult to correctly configure Knip to suite your needs. tsr relies on `tsconfig.json` to avoid additional setup.
-If you have a `tsconfig.json` configured in your repository, it just works!
+If you have a `tsconfig.json` configured in your repository, it works out of the box.

 #### Less ambiguity

 Knip makes some assumptions on how your project is structured to detect code usage.
 Also, Knip has its own module resolution logic.
 While these design decisions might be helpful for some users and opens the possibility to support file types that TypeScript can't handle, the behavior becomes less predictable.

 tsr's behavior is clear by design.
-It uses TypeScript to detect modules in your project and resolve import statements so you can control the module resolution behavior in `tsconfig.json`.
+TypeScript is used detect modules in your project and to resolve import statements so you can take full control.
 Basically, if your project passes type checking, tsr will work.
 If tsc fails, tsr will also fail to produce the correct results.

 #### Minimal Design